MicrosoftDocs/AdaptiveCards/AdaptiveCards/authoring-cards/universal-action-model.md

 Alongside `Action.Execute`, a new refresh mechanism is now supported, making it possible to create Adaptive Cards that automatically update at the time they are displayed.
 This ensures that users always see up to date data.
 A typical refresh use case is an approval request: once approved, it is best that users are not presented with a card prompting them to approve when it's already been done, but instead provides information on the time the request was approved and by whom.

-To allow an Adaptiver Card to automatically refresh, define its `refresh` property, which embeds an `action` of type `Action.Execute` as well as a `userIds` array.
+To allow an Adaptive Card to automatically refresh, define its `refresh` property, which embeds an `action` of type `Action.Execute` as well as a `userIds` array.

 | Property | Type | Required | Description
 | -------- | ---- | -------- | -----------